LivHed/joel-adrian/README.md

 ## Credits
 ### Content
 The text on the About me page was written by Joel Adrian, sent to me in purpose to use it on the website.
-(for section Y was copied from the Wikipedia article Z)

 ### Media
 The photos used in this site were obtained from Joel Adrian, the owner of the photos.